 When everyone else is packing up their Christmas decorations in early January and succumbing to a slight post-holiday funk, revelers all around the Gulf Coast (and in Europe and South America, too) are gearing up for another major holiday season: Mardi Gras.
 New Orleans is, by far, the most famous North American city to revel; however, 15 years before New Orleans was founded, the fair port city of Mobile, Alabama held the very first Mardi Gras in 1703.
+This is reason alone to host a king cake tasting party, but if you’re not in Mobile, don’t feel left out.
+You can do it, too!

 Today’s celebrations involve parades, balls, beads, and luscious, decadent food.
 And let’s not forget the king cake.
 One of my favorite ways to entertain during Mardi Gras is to throw a King Cake Tasting Party.
 This Mardi Gras season, why not try hosting this unique and fun event yourself?
 (Not trying to tell you what to do or anything, but you should,